bl1231/bilbomd-backend/README.md

 ## Version History

+- 1.21.0 (7/28/2025)
+  - Refactor PAE Jiffy with a submit & poll strategy
+  - Added much of the OAuth functionality
 - 1.20.6 (7/10/2025)
   - Add a validation check for SAXS data Rg values for BilboMD AF job submission
 - 1.20.5 (6/16/2025)